Abdullatif2/TwinShield/README.md

 where `eps_UE` and `eps_x` are stochastic noise terms used by the simulator.

-These proxies are intended to preserve the expected monotonic relationship between latent attack severity and observable detector evidence.
-They are not claimed to replace trained O-RAN security detectors.
+These proxies are intended to preserve the expected monotonic relationship between latent attack severity and observable detector evidence

 ---